kumu/weavr-docs/guides/cant-signin.md

 **I'm not receiving a signin link**
-- Yes, we know this is an obvious one, but have you checked your spam folder?
-Happens to the best of us!
+- Are you a part of/invited into an existing community yet?
+If not, you won't receive a signin link.
 - Are you using the correct email address?
 Please use the email address associated with your community profile.
+- Yes, we know this is an obvious one; have you checked your spam folder?
+Happens to the best of us!

 **My signin link doesn't work**
 - Make sure you are using the sign-in link from the most recent email.